boslyn/sc1015_A133_Team9/README.md

 ## Repository Contents
 - SC1015_Project.ipynb - Jupyter Notebook consisting of all codes (Imported from Google Colab)
 - FakeNewsNet.csv - Dataset used in the project
-- README.md
+- README.md - information of this project
-- SC1015 Data Science.pdf - PDF File of slides used in presentation video
+- SC1015 Data Science.pdf - PDF of slides used in presentation video

 ## Order of SC1015_Project.ipynb